vrnvu/rust-bittorrent/README.md

 ## Current State of the Project

-The project currently supports basic BitTorrent functionality:
+The project currently supports basic BitTorrent functionality with enhancements for parallel downloads:

 1. The tracker allows peers to register the content they have available.
 2. Peers can operate in both upload and download modes.
 3. The tracker is used for peer discovery and content discovery.
 4. The client can parse .torrent files and communicate with peers.
+5. The client can download files from multiple peers simultaneously, improving download speeds.

 ## Usage and Explanation